Corporate Governance

 Sumitomo Chemical seeks to improve and enhance our risk management system to detect, at an early stage, risks that have the possibility of hindering the achievement of business objectives and to prevent them from occurring as well as to minimize damage when they do occur.

-Risk Management Organization
+Systems for Promoting Risk Management

 Promotion of Group-wide Priority Risk Assessment and Countermeasures